Sravasti Abbey

 Sravasti Abbey, the first Tibetan Buddhist monastery for Western nuns and monks in the U.S., was established in Washington State by Bhikshuni Thubten Chodron in 2003.
 Whilst practicing in the Tibetan Buddhist Tradition, Sravasti Abbey monastics ordain in the Dharmaguptaka Vinaya.
-It is situated on 300 acre of forest and meadows, 11 mi outside of Newport, Washington, near the Idaho state line.
+It is situated on 350 acre of forest and meadows, 11 mi outside of Newport, Washington, near the Idaho state line.
 It is open to visitors who want to learn about community life in a Tibetan Buddhist monastic setting.

 The name Sravasti Abbey was chosen by the 14th Dalai Lama.
-Thubten Chodron had suggested the name as Sravasti was the place in India where the Buddha spent 25 rains retreat (varsa in Sanskrit and yarne in Tibetan), and communities of both nuns and monks had resided there.
+Thubten Chodron had suggested the name as Sravasti was the place in India where the Buddha spent 25 rains retreats (varsa in Sanskrit and yarne in Tibetan), and communities of both nuns and monks had resided there.
 This seemed auspicious to ensure the Buddha's teachings would be abundantly available to both male and female monastics at the monastery.